• Skip to primary navigation

 Simple Mistakes in English: Many people, especially in the non-English speaking country, tend to use Seat as a noun.
 However, there are situations where using Seat as a verb is necessary to convey the message appropriately.

-Oftentimes, people tend to commit errors with regards to the use Sit and Seat.
-Many people, especially in the non-English speaking country, tend to use Seat as a noun.
+Oftentimes, people tend to commit errors with regard to the use of Sit and Seat.
+Many people, especially in a non-English speaking country, tend to use Seat as a noun.
 However, there are situations where using Seat as a verb is necessary to convey the message appropriately.
 This is exactly what this post aims to do.

 So, let’s take a look at how we could use Sit and Seat as verbs under a number of circumstances.